ArdanaLabs/apps-team/ctl/mlabs-meeting.md

 Websocket reliability is going to be an ongoing issue.
 They have washers on both ends of the websockets to make sure they’re not silently failing.

-Ogmios is the only horse in town that satisfies the websocket requirement.
+Ogmios is the only chain API that satisfies the websocket requirement.
 If Ogmios starts supporting an HTTP interface, those reliability issues will fall in favor of slower connections.
 There is a lot of back and forth between Ogmios
 E2E testing in the next two weeks should be done with Selenium or Puppeteer.